yugabyte/ybu/TFE/ybu-31.md

 Before creating a universe, the cloud provider environment must first be configured according to the specifications found on the [Yugabyte docs page on cloud configuration.](https://docs.yugabyte.com/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws/) This is to secure the database as well as create access points in the VPC to allow YugabyteDB to connect and communicate with the different nodes in the cluster.

-> **Important:** Make a careful note which region contains the VPC and EC2 instance.
+> **Important:** Make a careful note whatever region that contains the VPC will be where the EC2 instance will be launched.

 In this lab, we will focus on deployment with AWS.